speedment/speedment-doc/pages/stream_fundamentals.md

 {% include prev_next.html %}

-## Discussion
+## Questions and Discussion
-Join the discussion in the comment field below or on [Gitter](https://gitter.im/speedment/speedment)

-{% include messenger.html page-url="stream-fundamentals.html" %}
+If you have any question, don't hesitate to reach out to the Speedment developers on [Gitter](https://gitter.im/speedment/speedment).